bargassa/NNTutorial/_episodes/Basics.md

 \end{align}
 \$$

 It is interesting to note that an optimization based on Adam has an adaptive learning rate, which is deduced from the first (mean) and second (variance) moments of gradients: in Eq.
-(10), the effective step, proportional to a learning rate, is given by: $\alpha \frac{\hat{m}_t }{ \sqrt{\hat{v}_t}}$, which is $t$-dependent and thus adaptive.
+(10), the effective step, proportional to a learning rate, is given by: $\alpha [\frac{\hat{m}_t}{\sqrt{\hat{v}_t}}]$, which is $t$-dependent and thus adaptive.
 For most of cases, it has $\alpha$ as upper bound.
 Generally, the Adam optimization is helpful when the objective function (eg. a loss or cost function) is stochastic: when it is composed of a sum of sub-functions evaluated at different sub-samples of data.

 ### Regularization